eliotstock/dro/README.md

 1. `npm run prod`

 The process will crash on the first 4xx or 5xx error repsonse from the provider's RPC URL.

+## Warning

+You will probably not make a tonne of money running this code, for these reasons:

+1. The IL is significant.
+It cannot be ignored simply because you value both assets in the pool (eg. ETH/USDC) and don't mind if the price falls in the medium term.
+Every time you re-range, you're compounding your loses.
+1. Uniswap v3 now has many JIT bots providing liquidity.
+These bots will provide liquidity immediately before and remove it immediately after a large swap.
+They are highly concentrated on the price at the swap and suffer much less IL.
+Because the big swaps generate the most trading fees, these guys will take the lion's share of the trading fees in the pool.
+They are very difficult to compete with.